-- You can use PayPal “Website Payments Standard”.
-You will only pay transactions fees—no commission or monthly fee.
+- Under Paypal's Website Payments Standard, you will only pay transactions fees—no commission or monthly payments.

-- You keep control of the look and feel of your splash page and simply paste a PayPal “Buy Now” button into your splash page.
+- You keep control of the look and feel of your splash page and only add a PayPal Buy Now button.

 - With automatic MAC Authentication, you can allow users to roam between nodes without seeing the splash page again.

 - You can offer multiple bandwidth tiers, or provide a free lower-speed service tier and one or more paid tiers at higher speeds.

 - Create a Business PayPal account where you can receive payments.
 You can also use existing accounts.